MuzzammilShah/Road-to-AI/docs/Books/AI-Engineering/chapter-5.md

 Providing context to models can mitigate hallucinations:

-- If the model is not provided with the necessary info, then it will have to rely on it's internal knowledge (which might be unreliable, causing it to hallucinate).
+- If the model is not provided with the necessary info, then it will have to rely on its internal knowledge (which might be unreliable, causing it to hallucinate).
 - Or just give it tools to gather info:

 	- The process of gathering necessary context for a given query is called **Context Construction**.